A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-The idea is that the block proposer approves the blocks $B_{k+1},B_{k+2}, \ldots, B_r$ by prevoting for them.
-Moreover, proposer~$P$ sends a maximum number of precommits for blocks starting from its previous precommit while satisfying protocol rule \ref{rule_2}.
-Note that for the precommits in \ref{transform_approval_B}, it is important that only the prevotes in the chain~$C$ and not those cast in \ref{transform_approval_A} are taken into account, so that for any $\precommit(A,B_r,P)$ we have~$h(A)\leq p$.
+The idea is that the validator approves the blocks $B_{k+1},B_{k+2}, \ldots, B_r$ by prevoting for them.
+Moreover, validator~$\validator$ sends a maximum number of precommits for blocks starting from its previous precommit while satisfying protocol rule \ref{rule_2}.
+Note that for the precommits in \ref{transform_approval_B}, it is important that only the prevotes in the chain~$C$ and not those cast in \ref{transform_approval_A} are taken into account, so that for any $\precommit(A,B_r,\validator)$ we have~$h(A)\leq p$.
 This property is needed in the proof of Lemma~\ref{lem-approve-satisfies-protocol-rules}.

-Next, we show that if a block proposer satisfies the \monoRule for the approve messages, then the implied prevote and precommit messages satisfy the protocol rules from Definition~\ref{def-consensus-framework}.
+Next, we show that if a validator satisfies the \monoRule for the approve messages, then the implied prevote and precommit messages satisfy the protocol rules from Definition~\ref{def-consensus-framework}.